Christopher-Huckfeldt/GHS_Labor_Flows/README.md

 We use these data to document that [quits comprise a large proportion of *EN* flows and are procyclical](figures/fig_EU_EN_unconditional.jpg), helping drive the [overall procyclicality of EN flows](figures/tab_EU_EN_unconditional.jpg). *EN* and *EU* quits (layoffs) are unconditionally procyclical (countercyclical), but are also conditionally procyclical (countercyclical) [with respect to monetary policy shocks](figures/fig_EU_EN_mps.jpg).
 We develop a heterogeneous agent model with labor market frictions and an active labor supply margin that is able to replicate the [response of labor market flows](figures/fig_labor_flows_model_data.jpg) with respect to a contractionary monetary policy shock, [including EU/EN quits and layoffs](figures/fig_EU_EN_model_data.jpg).

-In Appendix B.2, we document further properties of *EN*/*EU* quits and layoffs from the data, including that workers from non-employment are more likely to leave or stay out of the labor force in subsequent months, whereas workers who are laid-off to non-employment are more likely to rejoin or remain in the labor force in subsequent months.
+In Appendix B.2, we document further properties of *EN*/*EU* quits and layoffs from the data, including that workers who quit to non-employment are more likely to leave or stay out of the labor force in subsequent months, whereas workers who are laid-off to non-employment are more likely to rejoin or remain in the labor force in subsequent months.
 These patterns hold regardless of whether the worker initially separates to either [unemployment](figures/fig_post_EU.jpg) or [nonparticipation](figures/fig_post_EN.jpg).

 ## Data availability
-While the analysis of the paper is focused on the pre-pandemic period (1978-2019), here we provide current data, updating our series as new data are made available from IPUMS.
+While the analysis of the paper is focused on the pre-pandemic period (1978-2019), here we provide current data, updating our series as new releases of harmonized CPS extracts are made available from [IPUMS](#references).

 ### Labor market flows, 2020+
-The data for the sample considered in GHS is summarized in Tables [2](figures/tab_all_flows) and [3](figures/tab_EU_EN_unconditional) of the main paper, and we provide plots in Figures [A.1](figures/fig_all_flows.jpg) and [A.2](figures/fig_EU_EN_components.jpg) of the Appendix.
+The data for the sample considered in GHS is summarized in Tables [2](figures/tab_all_flows.jpg) and [3](figures/tab_EU_EN_unconditional.jpg) of the main paper, and we provide plots in Figures [A.1](figures/fig_all_flows.jpg) and [A.2](figures/fig_EU_EN_components.jpg) of the Appendix.

 [Below](#appendix-additional-figures), we plot the data from 2020:Q3 to the present.
 The data series for *EU* and *UE* show the fast labor market recovery from COVID, with the later decline in *UE* flows consistent with a gradual cooling of the labor market.
+Through the end of 2022, *UN* flows increase (i.e., unemployed are more likely to stop searching) and *NU* flows decrease (i.e., nonparticipants are less likely to start searching).
+As we describe in GHS, such patterns reflect a decline in search activity.

 Note, although *EN* quits increase and *EN* layoffs decline through 2022, the aggregate *EN* series shows a zig-zag pattern, where the troughs appear to coincide with the start of new Covid waves.
-Our decomposition shows that this pattern is due to workers whose exit from employment cannot be categorized as a quit or layoff from CPS survey answers, e.g., workers who exit their job for reported reasons of retirement or disability.
+Our decomposition shows that this pattern is due to workers whose exit from employment cannot be categorized as a quit or layoff from CPS survey responses.

-### Comparison with JOLTS Classification Method
+### Comparison with JOLTS Classification

-As discussed in the Appendix of GHS, our definition of "quits", "layoffs" and "other separations" differs slightly from those in the [Job Openings and Labor Turnover Survey](https://www.bls.gov/jlt/jltdef.htm).
+As discussed in the Appendix of GHS, our definition of "quits", "layoffs" and "other separations" differs slightly from those in the [Job Openings and Labor Turnover Survey (JOLTS)](https://www.bls.gov/jlt/jltdef.htm).
 Specifically, we label the end of temporary or seasonal jobs (i.e., fixed-term jobs) as "other separations", whereas the JOLTS classifies such separations as "layoffs".
 For comparability, we also provide data using the JOLTS definition.
 Researchers should be aware that using the JOLTS definition leads to a structural break in the *EN* "layoff" and *EN* "other" transition rates around the redesign of the CPS in 1994.
 We discuss the source of this break in the Appendix of GHS.

 ### Downloads
 Four files are available: